 Our most recent IBR study was undertaken before the Ukraine situation flared up, but the results show a renewables sector under pressure in Europe.
 Just 32% of EU cleantech businesses expect to raise profits over the next 12 months, compared to 47% of sector peers globally.
 Similarly, 39% expect to invest in plant and machinery in the year ahead, below the global sector average of 53%.

 The situation in Ukraine is complex and disturbing; but if it provides the kick needed for European policymakers to focus on energy security then some good may have come of it.
 New clean energy investment rose 14% globally in Q1 from a year earlier which is positive.
 In an uncertain world, making locally generated renewables a larger share of the energy mix is simply common sense.

-Nathan Goode is global leader for energy & environment at Grant Thornton
+Colin Johnson is global leader for energy & environment at Grant Thornton